iamhenry/plan-hook/spec.md

 * **Check completion:** It may verify that all tasks are indeed marked done.
 (For example, open `plan.md` and ensure no `- [ ]` remains, or that all tasks are checked off.)
 This double-check prevents archiving too early (e.g., if a Stop hook triggered on an intermediate stop – although normally Stop runs at the end of the assistant’s output, we should be sure it’s the final completion, not the end of the plan presentation.)
 If tasks remain, the script can choose not to archive yet.
 * **Create archive folder:** Ensure the `archiveFolder` exists (create it if not).
 * **Generate filename:** Use the specified `archiveFilenamePattern` to form a name.
-For example, if the pattern is `<timestamp>-<description>.md`, the script will get the current date-time (e.g. `2025-07-12_09-18-30`) and the brief task description.
-The `description` might be a user-provided summary of the task or project (for instance, “add-dark-mode”) that was supplied at the start or as a config input.
-We can incorporate that.
+For example, if the pattern is `<timestamp>-<description>.md`, the script will get the current date-time (e.g. `2025-07-12_09-18-30`) and extract the project description from the plan content's title/heading.
 For example: `2025-07-12-add-dark-mode-plan.md`.
 * **Rename/Move file:** Rename `plan.md` to the new filename and move it into `archiveFolder`.
 This could be as simple as a shell `mv plan.md archives/2025-07-12-add-dark-mode.md`.
 After this, the current `plan.md` is gone (moved), which signals that the active plan is completed.
 Future runs will create a new plan.md for new tasks.
 * (Optional) **Logging:** We might log this archive action or maintain an index (maybe append a line to an archive log file with the timestamp and description).
 This wasn’t explicitly requested, but could be useful for record-keeping.